Mausoleum of Maytham al-Tammar: History

 In 2011, the mausoleum was rebuilt and expanded.
 Subsequently, the structure was converted into a Shi'ite mosque.
 Two minarets were added, and the dome over the shrine was replaced with a larger one which had more decorations on it.
 Then in 2017, a new zarih was built around the grave of Maytham al-Tammar.
 It was constructed from Isfahan and then shipped to Kufa, where it was reassembled around the grave.

 Architecture

 The present mosque and mausoleum/shrine complex has one dome and two minarets.
 The dome has a diameter of 9 metres, while the minarets have a length of 28 metres and a diameter of 2.5 metres.
 The tomb of Maytham al-Tammar is located underneath the dome, and a zarih encloses it.
 This zarih was built in Isfahan, and its area is 20 square metres.
 It is made from wood, and inlaid with copper and silver attachments.

 Incidents

-In 2006, a suicide bomber detonated a car bomb near the shrine of Maytham al-Tammar in Kufa, Iraq.
+In 2006, a suicide bomber detonated a car bomb near the shrine.
 The bomb was detonated in between two vans carrying Iranian pilgrims to the shrine.
 Twelve innocent civilians were killed and 37 more were injured as a result of the car bomb.
 Out of the 12 killed, 8 of them were Iranians, and out of the 37 that were injured, 22 of them were Iranian.